PostHog/posthog.com/contents/blog/missing-recordings.md

 2. Measure how often we've received data for a recording, but it wasn't complete.
 For a recording to be shown to users, it needs to have enough data that we can draw the entire page - we call this a 'full snapshot'.
 This metric would measure how often we started a recording but didn't send up a full snapshot, so we couldn't render the page for the user.
 Theoretically, this should rarely happen.

-We decided to use the second metric because it would let us strive to 0% missing recordings.
+We decided to use the second metric because it would let us strive for 0% missing recordings.
 If you're curious, you can read the conversation that led to this decision in [this GitHub issue](https://github.com/PostHog/posthog/issues/5478).

-In the first run of the metric, it showed that we we're missing ~15% of recordings across [PostHog Cloud](/pricing) users.
+In the first run of the metric, it showed that we were missing ~15% of recordings across [PostHog Cloud](/pricing) users.

 ## Checking Sentry for clues